 - What happens if I overdose?

 - What should I avoid after using butoconazole vaginal?

 - What other drugs will affect butoconazole vaginal?

 Butoconazole is an antifungal medication that fights infections caused by fungus.

-Butoconazole vaginal is used to treat vaginal candida (yeast) infections.
+Butoconazole vaginal (for use in the vagina) is used to treat vaginal Candida (yeast) infections.